 You can’t possess gold and start to crave for dross, unless you are blind or ignorant.

 In this piece, I will be pointing out several snares in the Grail message and its movement.
+Their Nigerian website says:

 The British website states that the Grail foundation serves “to further the public welfare in the spiritual and ethical spheres through dissemination of the work, In the Light of Truth: The Grail Message, and the spiritual and ethereal knowledge therein transmitted.”

 The Grail movement originated in Germany in the late 1940s, inspired by the works of the self-proclaimed messiah, Oskar Ernst Bernhardt (pen/craft name: Abd-dru-shin).
 Oskar was born near Dresden in 1875 but was interned in the Isle of Man during WW 1.
 There, his mysticism began.

-Grail adherents call themselves “cross bearers” and often wear a cross enclosed in a circle (also seen at Grail temples).
-They gain recruits through public lectures and media broadcasts.
+Grail adherents call themselves “cross bearers” and they often wear a cross enclosed in a circle (also seen at Grail temples).
+They usually gain recruits through public lectures and media broadcast.

-New applicants or readers are directed to study the 3 volumes of the Grail Message and subsequently invited to face a panel of judges who drill them with questions to assess if they are “evolved” or mature enough to be sealed into the Grail circle or still need to undergo further orientation.
+New applicants or readers are directed to study the 3 volumes of the Grail Message and subsequently invited to face a panel of judges who drill them with questions to assess if they are “evolved” or mature enough to be “sealed” into the Grail circle or still need to undergo further orientation.